Mico27/gbs-ContinuousScenePlugin/README.md

 # gbs-ContinuousScenePlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

-A GB Studio engine plugin that stitches multiple scenes into a single seamless world.
-The camera always stays centered on the player, scroll limits are lifted, and as the player approaches a scene edge the plugin pulls tile data from the registered neighbour scene directly into VRAM — so the neighbouring map is already visible on screen before the player crosses.
-When the player reaches the boundary, the scene load happens instantly and invisibly: coordinates are rebased so the new scene aligns perfectly with where the player already is.
-No fade, no transition animation — the world simply keeps scrolling.
+Joins your scenes into one continuous world.
+The camera stays on the player, the scroll limits are gone, and as the player nears an edge the next scene's tiles are already drawn on screen.
+Crossing the boundary loads the new scene without anything visible happening at all.
+No fade, no pause, no transition.
+The world just keeps scrolling.

+That is what a Pokémon or Final Fantasy overworld needs: one map made of many scenes, with towns and routes joining without a seam.

-Scenes can be arranged in any rectangular grid with optional connection offsets, diagonal corners are supported, and the world can optionally wrap horizontally and/or vertically.
-All supported scene types (Top-Down, Platformer, Adventure, Point & Click, SHMUP) work with the plugin, however it was designed with Top-Down in mind and require more processing than the default rendering method, so it is best to avoid having too much going on in continuous scenes.
+Scenes go in any rectangular grid, neighbours can be offset along a shared edge, corners where four scenes meet are handled, and the world can wrap around horizontally, vertically or both.
+Top-Down, Platformer, Adventure, Point and Click and Shmup scenes all work, though it was built with Top-Down in mind.
+It costs more processing time than normal scene drawing, so keep continuous scenes light on other work.

 > **Incompatibility:** this plugin is not compatible with **gbs-ScreenScrollPlugin**.
 Do not use both in the same project.